wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/3-build-the-dashboard.md

 ### Learn how Lamna Healthcare uses custom cards

 You have added several out-of-the-box cards that connect to Teams apps and other links.
-However, the current list of out-of-box cards does not provide a solution for quickly and easily accessing payroll information and self-service HR benefits.
+However, the current list of out-of-box cards doesn't provide a solution for quickly and easily accessing payroll information and self-service HR benefits.

 After discussion, the Office of Information Technology at Lamna Healthcare proposed to have their developers take on the task of developing a customized Dashboard card using Adaptive Card Extensions.
-You informed them that you would like to include a card that clearly displays benefits employees are enrolled in it and options to make adjustments and requests without needing the help from an HR team member.
+You informed them that the card needs to allow employees to:

+- Review their current benefit selections
+- Select benefits during open enrollment period
+- Provide self-service options such as submitting claims, making adjustments, and reviewing balances.

 The developers take this information and create a custom benefits card.
 Once deployed, the Benefit self-service card can be accessed by the